 Do we believe that social harms are caused by our sexuality, our money, our prostitution?
 Put that way – yes, we do.
 We have a social consensus.
 These do cause social harms.

 Can the laws play a role in reducing these harms?
 And, what does prostitution law in Minnesota look like?
 What about the United States?
 Other nations?

 Criminal laws can divided into malum in se and malum prohibitum.

 Malum In Se is literally “Evil in itself.”
 A malum in se crime is naturally evil, like murder and theft.
 Common law crimes were generally mala in se.

-An offense malum prohibitum, however, is not naturally an evil, but by legal fiat becomes one as a consequence of its being forbidden; like some gambling, drugs.
-These have become unlawful in consequence of being forbidden.
+An malum prohibitum offense, however, is not naturally an evil.
+But by legal fiat becomes a crime as a consequence of its being forbidden; like some gambling, drugs.
+These are unlawful only because they are forbidden.

-Does a law forbidding an act make it go away, or reduce the social harms that act may cause?
+Does a law forbidding an act make it go away, or reduce social harms?

-Drug prohibition laws show that the answer is “no.” In fact, making practices like alcohol, other drugs, and gambling a crime, greatly increases associated social harms.
+Drug prohibition laws show us the answer.
+And making alcohol, other drugs, and gambling a crime, increases associated social harms.